Stanley Jordan Plays Jimi & The Dead

 Night of show seating typically available.

-Dimitiriou's Jazz Alley welcomes the return of world-renowned touch-tap guitarist, Stanley Jordan, re-imagining Jimi Hendrix and the Grateful Dead.
+Dimitiriou's Jazz Alley welcomes the return of world-renowned touch-tap guitarist, Stanley Jordan, re-imagining Jimi Hendrix, the Grateful Dead and bringing back his tandem guitar set up for the first time in 30 years!
 Band members are Stanley Jordan (guitar and vocals), Greg Koerner (bass and vocals), Jesse Hiatt (vocals/keyboard/guitar) and Kenwood Dennard (drums/vocals/keyboard).
-Show times Thursday through Sunday 7:30pm with additional late shows Friday and Saturday at 9:30pm.
-Doors open at 6:00pm Thursday and 5:30pm Friday - Sunday.
+Show times Tuesday and Wednesday at 7:30pm.
+Doors at 6:00pm.
 This show is supported by KNKX.

 artist info